 - Serving as National Coordinating Counsel in the Multi-District Litigation involving the medical imaging contrast dye known as Gadolinium.

 - Representing a major petrochemical company in connection with a major refinery fire and explosion, resulting in more than $50 million in property damage, multiple fatalities and other personal injury claims, and claims of environmental and natural resource damages.
-We not only successfully defended all of the personal injury claims, but also resolved claims from OSHA and various environmental regulatory agencies, as well as successfully resolving insurance claims with the client's carriers.
+We successfully defended all of the personal injury claims and resolved claims from OSHA and various environmental regulatory agencies, as well as successfully resolving insurance claims with the client's carriers.

 Mel Karfis, Bishop Bartoni, and Stephanie Anderson recently obtained dismissal of a client/retailer in a treestand/ratchet strap products liability matter pending in the U.S. District Court, Eastern District of Missouri.
 Plaintiff claimed that a replacement ratchet strap used to secure this treestand to a tree was defectively designed and/or manufactured.
 Plaintiff claims that this ratchet strap, sold by the client/retailer, broke when the Plaintiff stepped on his treestand approximately 25 feet up in a tree.
 During the fall the Plaintiff sustained severe deep lacerations to the entire length of his left forearm resulting in permanent tendon and nerve damage.
 Plaintiff alleged that the client/retailer was liable for selling the allegedly defective strap.
 Defendant responded that Plaintiff had not made a prima facie case that the product was defective and the client/retailer could not be responsible for the Plaintiff’s injuries.
 Defendant filed a motion for summary judgment arguing the Plaintiff had not established a prima facie case for a design, manufacturing, or warnings case against the client/retailer.
 As a result of the motion, the Court entered an order dismissing the client/retailer with prejudice.